29 August

 To not over-face my energy levels on any day, I plotted the Lincoln prep each day...

 Tuesday morning I packed up my bags, washed my jacket, stock and gloves and put my bridle numbers in.
 Then at 1pm I got up to the yard, set up the arena (then had a sit down) before having my final lesson at 2pm...only to discover Freddie wasn't right.
-First a couple of lame strides on the left which came from behind and I wasn't sure if it was me losing my balance from dizziness or a lame stride.
-He came through it and was then very balanced on the left but when we turned right, he fell out through the shoulder, head came up, stride went funky and it clearly wasn't right.
+First a couple of odd strides on the left which came from behind and I wasn't sure if it was me losing my balance from dizziness or a lame stride.
+It didn't happen again and was then very balanced on the left but when we turned right, he fell out through the shoulder, head came up, stride went funky and it just didn't look or feel right.

 We stopped and I cried.
 And I cried.
 And I cried.
 I was exhausted.
-I was trying so hard to make Lincoln, I was absolutely exhausted and my worst fear - a lame Freddie - had reared its head.
+I was trying so hard to make Lincoln, I was absolutely exhausted and my worst fear - the thing I fear every time I buy a horse, having had two go lame and seeing my best friend lose her horse to lameness just 8 months ago, the fear that it is inevitable because of the design of horses - had reared its head.

 Thankfully, there was a farrier on site who looked Fred over, hoof tested.
 No pain.
-Watched me trot up, confirming sound on hard, lame on soft on right circle.
-Muscular.
+Watched me trot up, confirming sound on hard, weird on soft on right circle.
+Which normally concludes - muscular/tendon.

 Mille came to give Freddie his final 'pre-lincoln treatment' on Weds PM and confirmed that we were not sore in our usual way.
-That Freddie was off games.
-And now we wait for Uncle Tim.... and we pray.....
+Again we couldn't really say what or why, but Freddie was off games.
+And so now we wait for Uncle Tim.... and we pray.....